kjaymiller/kjaymiller/content/pitpodcast-get-real-narrow-scope.md

 00:14:56:

-I don't have to teach people proper s CEO.
+I don't have to teach people proper SEO.

 00:14:59:

-I don't have to teach people proper CD in usage and compression of images and things like that.
+I don't have to teach people proper CDN usage and compression of images and things like that.

 00:15:05: